Paolo-Maffei/xplproject/tieske.xPL_UPnP_gateway/trunk/UPnP-2-xPL_gateway/readme.txt

 (retval) will be present along with all id's and values of arguments with direction 'out'.
 The ID's and the values represent the arguments and the returned values.
-In case a value is too large, it will be chopped in pieces.
-Example;
+In case a value is too large, it will be chopped in pieces, see the 'value updates' section above.
-the ID = 34, then the following is returned as part of the response message;
-34=<<chopped_it>>
-34-1=this is part 1
-34-2=this is part 2
-34-3=etc.
-So if the ID returns "<<chopped_it>>", then the receiver should look for the ID with sub-numbers, the values can be concatenated to get back to the original value.